GrimReaper2654/Notes/content/notes/Lore6.md

 Yet, amidst this idyllic splendour, a profound emptiness permeated the very fabric of Spicata's creation.
 Despite the perfection surrounding him, an undeniable void lingered, casting a pall over his own paradise.
 For even within this utopia, Spicata found himself burdened with an undeniable solitude. <br><br>

 Thus, with a mere thought, Spicata extended a tendril of divine might, reaching back into the realm of reality, tainted by the relentless grip of death and decay.
-With determination as his guide, he embarked on a mission to salvage the few remaining souls, plucking them from the clutches of oblivion, and ushering them into his internal world. <br><br>
+With determination as his guide, he embarked on a mission to salvage the few remaining souls, plucking them from the clutches of oblivion, and ushering them into his internal world.
+"They'll each have 9 lives" Spicata decided, "I hope they'll put them to good use."<br><br>

 "It is time," Spicata whispered to himself, his voice reverberating through the ethereal realm, "to initiate a grand rebirth, a restoration of all that has been lost."
 In an act of extraordinary selflessness, he sealed away the majority of his omnipotent power, a sacrifice made in the pursuit of a new reality, unburdened by the shackles of malevolence and corruption. <br><br>

+Edward, Dasindu, Mace, Spicata, Joel, Choyu, Reaper, Shan-Mei and Loren found themselves atop the crest of a gentle hill, gazes fixed on the breathtaking sight before them: a sprawling, verdant valley destined to become their cherished abode.
+Below them, a tranquil creek meandered gracefully through the landscape, while a regal oak forest stood tall, offering the promise of abundant lumber for their future residences.
+The fertile soil beneath their feet nurtured a kaleidoscope of vibrant flowers that painted the terrain with an enchanting tapestry of colors as contented cows and playful sheep frolicked joyfully amidst the lush grass. <br><br>

+As they breathed in the pure, refreshing air, the hilltop seemed to whisper stories of new beginnings, inviting the adventurers to etch their own chapter into the annals of history.
+The possibilities stretched out like the vast horizon, beckoning them to weave their lives intricately with the rhythms of nature and the beauty of the valley. <br><br>

+However, not months after the rebirth of the world, civilisation strayed from Spicata's grand vision.
+Without their past memories, greed and desire drove the former towners.
+Blood and gore littered the cobblestone paths of the settlement, a cruel reminder of the countless murders committed by Spicata himself.
+Armed with a enchanted crossbow and an army of hounds at his fingertips, Spicata was unstoppable, a bloodthirthy tyrant ruling over the settlement dubbed Spawn Town.
+Under Spicata's rule, the citizens suffered.
+Joel plummeted to his death multiple times, staining the jagged spikes of Spicata's pitfall trap crimson with his own blood.
+Choyu died once to a crossbow bolt through the head, part of Spicata's new marketing scheme.
+Dasindu suffered as Spicata's stress toy, his body multilated by Spicata's iron blade. <br><br>

+Edward fled through the snow capped mountains, clutching his only posessions to his chest as Spicata relentlessly persued him, his blade yearning for Edward's blood.
+Shards of ice and snow battered Edward's dimunitive form, leaving bloody cuts and gashes across his exposed skin.
+The barking of Spicata's wolves subsided behind him, lost to the vicious howl of the blizzard.
+Putting one threadbare boot infront of the other, Edward slowly trudged up another mountain, seeking refuge from his persuers and the storm. <br><br>

 [To be continued] <br>